B-UMMI/chewBBACA/CHEWBBACA/docs/user/getting_started/important_notes.rst

 - chewBBACA only works with **Python 3** (automatic testing for Python 3.8-3.11 with GitHub Actions).
-- We strongly recommend that users install and use **BLAST 2.9.0+** with chewBBACA<=3.3.2, as the files passed to ``-seqidlist`` are not converted to a binary format with ``blastdb_aliastool``, which might affect performance in some cases if using BLAST>=2.10. chewBBACA>=3.3.3 determines if the files should be converted to the binary format based on the BLAST version.
+- We strongly recommend that users install and use **BLAST 2.9.0+** with chewBBACA<=3.3.2, as the files passed to ``-seqidlist`` are not converted to a binary format with ``blastdb_aliastool``, which might affect performance in some cases if using BLAST>=2.10.
+This is not an issue in chewBBACA>=3.3.3 because it determines if the files should be converted to the binary format based on the BLAST version.
 - chewBBACA includes Prodigal training files for some species.
 You can consult the list of Prodigal training files that are readily available `here <https://github.com/B-UMMI/chewBBACA/tree/master/CHEWBBACA/prodigal_training_files>`_.
   We strongly recommend using the same Prodigal training file for schema creation and allele calling to ensure consistent results.